manasvchhabra/Self-Driving-Car/README.md

 The camera streams video to a computer, which performs model inference and lane detection, sending commands to the Arduino via Bluetooth for car navigation.

 ![obdetTest2](https://github.com/user-attachments/assets/88571b6b-3b15-4168-b904-ea2a5c253ed6)

+For the car's movement algorithm, we ensured gradual steering towards the detected average line instead of abruptly changing angles, which minimized issues caused by noise in lane detection.